MaddalenaCella/CMEECourseWork/Week1/README.md

 ## Week1

-Week1 is a folder containing the first three assignments of the CMEE Masters programme that contains data and code for Unix/Linux commands and shell scripts
+Week1 is a folder containing data and code for Unix/Linux commands and shell scripts as well as the first three assignments of the CMEE Masters programme

 The Week1 directory is further organised in two subdirectories, Data and Code.
 They contain the necessary files and commands to perform the Unix/Linux and shell scripting assignmnets.
+There is also an additional subdirectory containing some trial scripts.

 ## Prerequisites

 Before you begin, ensure you:

-* have a `<Linux/Mac>` machine.
+* have a Linux or Mac machine.
 * have a code editor (for example Visual Studio Code, Atom, WIM, etc...)

 You are not required extra packages to be able to reproduce the assignmnets on your device.

-## Contents of Code subdirectory
+## Content of Code subdirectory

 In the Code sub-directory you can find the following shell script files: